senotron/discord-tag-role/README.md

 ## Usage

 - The bot will automatically check members every 10 minutes.
-- Users can manually check their tag and role status by sending `!check` in the specified channel.
+- Users can manually check their tag and role status by sending `!check`.
 - If a user tries to run `!check` within 30 minutes of their last use, they will receive a cooldown message.

 ## License